binomfx/UNISX-Project/INDEX-idea.md

-# An approach to creating a synthetic UMA token (perpetual), the price of which is tied to the index value
+# An approach to creating a synthetic UMA token (perpetual) that track the index value

 It is supposed to create synthetic tokens (perpetual), the price of which is tied to the values of various indexes.